Madame Masque: Fictional character biography

 Madame Masque is hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 She becomes the Hood's second in command (and his lover) and helps him and his forces fight the New Avengers.
 She is taken down by Doctor Strange and taken into S.H.I.E.L.D. custody.
 A group of Skrulls disguised as S.H.I.E.L.D. agents try to learn her true face so they can replace her with one of their own.
 The Hood frees her and kills all the Skrulls except one.
 In an unknown location attended by most of the Hood's army, they learn from the Skrull agent that the Skrulls plan on taking over Earth, believing it to be rightfully theirs.
-Madame Masque rejoins the Hood's crime syndicate and takes part in an attack on the invading Skrull forces.
+Masque rejoins the Hood's crime syndicate and takes part in an attack on the invading Skrull forces.
 She is among the Hood's army as they assist the heroes in their final battle against the Skrulls.

 During the "Dark Reign" storyline, Norman Osborn puts a bounty on Tony Stark's head, and personally calls Madame Masque over to Stark Tower, offering the locations of Iron Man's multiple armories to help her find Stark.
 She tracks Stark to Russia, which Pepper Potts had also done.
 Masque captures and tortures Pepper before demanding that Stark tell her his true feelings to her real face.
 Stark admits that even after years of fighting, he still loves her, to which Masque reciprocates.
-However, when faced with a direct choice between Pepper or Masque, Stark chooses Pepper.
+However, when faced with a direct choice between Pepper or Masque, Stark chooses to save Pepper first.
 As Stark escapes to Afghanistan, Masque and Pepper fight hand-to-hand.
 Masque is defeated and imprisoned in a discarded Crimson Dynamo suit while Pepper disguises herself in her mask and costume to falsely report her own death to Osborn and turn over the Rescue armor, which is added to his personal collection of Iron Man suits.

 Madame Masque escapes, and later participates in a surprise attack on the New Avengers, a trap set up by Osborn.
 Later, when The Hood attacks Doctor Strange in order to become the Sorcerer Supreme, she tries to help him deal with his possession by Dormammu, taking off her mask and confessing her feelings for him.
 When Osborn calls off the hunt for Stark after learning that he is in a persistent vegetative state, Masque decides to take matters into her own hands, and hires the Ghost to eliminate her old lover, a task at which Ghost fails.